The importance of sugar in ice cream

 Sugar adds Sweetness

 All sugars are sweet.
 But different sugars have different levels of sweetness.
-This is really useful for us as it allows us to adjust the sweetness of our ice creams by using different types of sugar.
+This is really useful, as it allows us to adjust the sweetness of our ice creams by using different types of sugar.

 Levels of sweetness are measured against the sweetness of Sucrose (the scientific name for table sugar) and are referred to as "Relative Sweetness".
 Sucrose has a relative sweetness of 100.
 And all other sugars have values relative to that.